Bothaville

 Bothaville is a maize farming town situated near the Vaal River in the Lejweleputswa DM of the Free State province, South Africa.
 It is situated 60 km east of the Vaal, on the bank of its Vals River tributary.
 Bothaville and the adjacent Kgotsong township have a total of approximately 46,000 residents.

+The indigenous Sesotho name for the town is Mophate, which is the name of a clay pot used when traveling.

 History

 A 'church town', Botharnia, was established in 1891 on a portion of Gladdedrift farm, by Voortrekker JP van Wyk who left Pretoria after religious persecution.
 The town was renamed Bothaville in 1893, after Theunis Louis Botha, the original owner of the farm.

 The Battle of Doornkraal took place some distance south of town on 6 November 1900.
 Doornkraal Monument is a granite memorial built in honour of Boers who died here in the surprise attack by British soldiers.
 Some of the Boer soldiers were buried in a communal grave.

 The town received municipal status in 1914.
 It was recently amalgamated into the Nala Local Municipality, along with Wesselsbron and a part of the Vetvaal rural council.